883G/The-Last-AirBender/README.md

 - Create and instantiate classes in Python.
 - Build methods that perform functions tailored to their unique objects.
 - Read Tests to understand Python.
-- Use the `property()` function to create properties and validate input.
+- Use the `property()` function and getters and setters to create properties and validate input.
 - Learn test-driven development, and enhance your classes with creative features to master the art of OOP in the Avatar world.
 - Get to know the big world of python.